hgmelectronics/defcode/README.md

 Multiple generator sources can be passed on one command line.
 Note that this does not make sense with the `-o`,`--output` option, so all generator sources need to be named `<output file name>.js` to pass multiple sources on one command line.

+YAML files containing [`yaml-include`](https://www.npmjs.com/package/yaml-include)-style tags are supported.
+It is not necessary to run `defcode` from the same directory as the input YAML file; it will temporarily change to that directory while loading.

 ## Options

 ### `-d`, `--def`